Don’t Double Wash Your Dishes: Save Water, Energy, and Time by Skipping the Pre-Rinse

 Environmental and Financial Benefits

-• Lower energy bills: Less hot water use means less energy consumption and lower costs.
+• Lower energy bills from less hot water consumption

 Tips for Loading Your Dishwasher Without Pre-Rinsing